IBMStockTrader/stocktrader-helm/stocktrader/README.md

 ## Prerequisites

-The user must install and configure the following dependencies:
+The user must install and configure (or point to existing installations of) the following dependencies:
-* IBM DB2 Developer-C
+* IBM DB2

 The following dependencies are optional:
 * IBM MQ Advanced for Developers (enables notifications)